-5.06 Upon receipt of an Official Complaint, the Dean of Students or designate (consistently referred to throughout as “Dean of Students”), will follow-up in a timely way to address the Complaint and will implement the steps set out in appendix A to make assessments related to risk, potential conflicts of interest and the applicability of this policy, and will notify the Complainant(s), in writing, when the Complaint is to be provided to the Respondent(s).
+5.06 Upon receipt of an Official Complaint, the Senior Advisor, Dispute Resolution and Support will follow-up in a timely way to address the Complaint and will implement the steps set out in appendix A to make assessments related to risk and the applicability of this policy, and will notify the Complainant(s), in writing, when the Complaint is to be provided to the Respondent(s).

 The Respondent(s) will be provided with a copy of the Official Complaint, information about confidentiality, retaliation, and supports available to them, and will be given a reasonable opportunity to respond in writing to the Official Complaint and to submit relevant information.

 5.08 It is the responsibility of the Respondent(s) to provide all materials and information that will support their position.
-The written Response should be submitted to the Dean of Students within fifteen (15) working days of receipt of the Official Complaint.
-If the Respondent does not respond to the Official Complaint after having received the Official Complaint, the Dean of Students may proceed to resolve the Complaint and/or impose a sanction or sanctions.
+The written Response should be submitted to the Senior Advisor, Dispute Resolution and Support within fifteen (15) working days of receipt of the Official Complaint.
+If the Respondent does not respond to the Official Complaint after having received the Official Complaint, the Senior Advisor, Dispute Resolution and Support may proceed to resolve the Complaint and/or impose a sanction or sanctions.
 A copy of the Respondent’s response will be provided to the Complainant(s).

-The Dean of Students may consult with or seek assistance from appropriate University officials or external advisors in resolving an Official Complaint.
+The Senior Advisor, Dispute Resolution and Support may consult with or seek assistance from appropriate University officials or external advisors in resolving an Official Complaint.
 Unless disclosure is required for safety or security reasons, confidential identifiers will be used for all consultations.

 5.10 Allegations of Gendered or Sexual Violence are very serious and must be handled accordingly.
 Once an Official Complaint has been filed, the University has an obligation to respond expeditiously.